-Those winter months can get pretty chilly, especially in larger areas of your home.
+Those winter months can get pretty chilly, especially in open areas of your home.
 Smaller rooms can heat up rather quickly, but wider and more spacious dwellings can take a little more time heating up.

 This can be even more troubling if you are trying to sleep.
 Some nights you may feel like no matter how many blankets you throw over yourself, you’ll never get warm enough to rest.
 This article can help you find the best space heater for large room, so you no longer have to worry about freezing on those cold and frosty air evenings.